lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 send keying material to a recipient using the recipient's RSA public key.
 The RSA-KEM Algorithm is specified in Clause 11.5 of ISO/IEC: 18033-2:2006.
-This document specifies the conventions for using the RSA-KEM Algorithm with the Cryptographic Message Syntax (CMS) using KEMRecipientInfo as specified in draft-ietf-lamps-cms-kemri.
+This document specifies the conventions for using the RSA-KEM Algorithm either as a standalone KEM algorithm or with the Cryptographic Message Syntax (CMS) using KEMRecipientInfo as specified in draft-ietf-lamps-cms-kemri.

 --- middle